pytorch/glow/docs/AOT.md

 ```

 You can find the sample images used in the examples above in the following directories:
-- Sample images for the ResNet50 model from the IMAGENET database: [here](../tests/images/imagenet)
+- Sample images for the ResNet50 model from the IMAGENET database [here](../tests/images/imagenet)
-- Sample image for the LeNetMnist model from the MNIST database: [here](../tests/images/mnist)
+- Sample image for the LeNetMnist model from the MNIST database [here](../tests/images/mnist)

 ## Compile a bundle for a floating-point model

-The `model-compiler` front-end tool is the main Glow tool used to compile ONNX and
+The **model-compiler** front-end tool is the main Glow tool used to compile ONNX and
 Caffe2 models into bundles.
 The tool is generic in the sense that it can compile
-models with any number of inputs or outputs, without being tied to a particular
+models with any number of inputs or outputs, without being limited to a particular
 application.

 The command used to build a bundle using the CPU backend is the following:
 ```
 $model-compiler -backend=CPU -model=<model-path> -emit-bundle=<bundle-dir>
 ```